How To Do A Successful Family Planning Day

 Working together allows every family member to add essential things to the family plan calendar according to their schedule.

 It also gives everyone plenty of space to make changes.
 For example, if you have important dates coming up, your spouse can take over the responsibility of a household chore that needs to be completed.

-Planning together also allows you to put everyone’s favorite food on the menu!
+Planning together also lets you put everyone’s favorite food on the menu!
 Show the kids how participating in the planning will get their favorite food on the table during the week.
 Maybe the littles have birthday parties coming up, and this is an excellent opportunity to show them how to plan to have the time to shop for a gift and how to get to the party.

 Keep It Simple

 If you have young children you want to involve in the family calendar planning, keep things simple.

 Use simple language, color code events, and add an exciting look with colored pens or stickers.
 It’s an easy way to make it fun, appealing, and easy to understand.

 Take their opinion to engage them in the family calendar planning.
 Remember, planning and organizing are life-long skills and excellent habits that should be taught early and by example to our kids.